hkbu-kennycheng/comp7065/lab2.md

 ## Exercise: Filter out products with the generated association rule's antecedent

 Please configure the `Select Rows` widget to filter out products with the generated association rule's antecedent.

-*Remarks:*
-- Use the ID found in the antecedent of the association rule to match the products' ID and display the products' title, description, price and brand in the `Data Table` widget.
+You may need to use the ID found in the antecedent of the association rule to match the products' ID and display the products' title, description, price and brand in the `Data Table` widget.
-- select the consequent of the association rule